Return to top

 immersion blender blending ingredients

-Add Lemon & Garlic: Once the oil is well incorporated, add the lemon juice and garlic.
-Mix thoroughly, then enjoy this easy vegan garlic aioli with all your favorite dishes!
-Serve it at room temperature or store in the refrigerator for up 3 days.
+Add Lemon & Garlic: Finally, once the oil is fully incorporated, I add the lemon juice and garlic.
+I mix everything thoroughly, and then I’m ready to enjoy this easy vegan garlic aioli with all my favorite dishes!

 easy vegan aioli recipe in a bowl